 Do you have to attend a deposition for your family law case?
 Get help from Molly B. Kenny!

 If you receive a subpoena to attend a deposition so you can be deposed, seek representation from an attorney.
-Your lawyer can explain your rights and can help guide you regarding whether you can refuse to answer questions during a divorce deposition.
+Your lawyer can explain your rights and can help guide you regarding whether you can refuse a deposition or refuse to answer questions during a divorce deposition.

-Contact the Law Offices of Molly B. Kenny today for help.
+Contact the Law Offices of Molly B. Kenny today for help by completing our contact form or calling our Bellevue family law office.
 We can advise you on your rights and the best course of action.
 You can reach us by calling 425-460-0550.